MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 One by one, the memories rippled.
 The Italian baker clutched his apron, tears streaking his flour-smudged cheeks.
 “My Lucia… her laugh like bells… my children… I remember!
 Giorgio.
 Elisabetta.
 And the way she burned the focaccia just to make me laugh…” He vanished with a sigh and the scent of rosemary.

 The French man straightened his collar, eyes sparkling.
 “Joie de vivre!
-I remember it—the café, the violin, the scent of rain on cobbled stones!”
+I remember it - the café, the violin, the scent of rain on cobbled stones!”
 And then he quietly disappeared, gone, like laughter fading into morning.

 Kitty knelt before the Portuguese woman, words faltering.
 Instead, Kitty kissed the woman’s hand, then wrapped her arms around her in a hug full of weight and warmth.